Alan-A/GetSimple-I18N-InnovationGrid/README.md

 * Log into the *admin* section of the CMS using the user credentials you set when installing the CMS and select and activate the InnovationGrid theme in the admin *Theme* tab.
 * Still in the admin section, select the *Pages* tab and then *Edit Navigation Structure* from the menu on the right and click in the *Save Navigation Structure* button.

+The default pages will now be replaced with a number of pages relevant to this theme.

 You will find more information about Themes in the GetSimple [Themes documentation](http://get-simple.info/wiki/themes:installation).

 ### Review the Site

 You should now have a web-site with two languages, the default being English and the second language German.

-Note that in the navigation menus you will see a "*User Pages*" page listed with three subpages.
-These pages are included to demonstrate the Front End User Login Extended plugin and come preconfigured with authorization settings for the plugin.
+Note that in the navigation menus you will see a page  named "*User Pages*" listed with three subpages.
+These pages are included to demonstrate the *Front End User Login Extended* plugin and come preconfigured with authorization settings for the plugin.
 At this stage of the installation procedure, they are all visible by default and can be deleted if user authentication and authorization is not required.

 ### Configuring Your Site